minagawah/react-widget-airport/README.md

 ### 2-2.
 APIPlugin - Using Webpack Hash

 Alright.
-This has nothing to do with UMD library.
-This is about sharing _"hash"_ generated between two files.
+This is something that has nothing to do with UMD library, but it is about sharing the _"hash"_ generated between two files.
 I told you in the previous that I use _"hash"_.
-For the same _"hash"_ that is appended to `airport.app.js`, I want the same for `airport.worker.js`.
+For the same _"hash"_ which is appended to `airport.app.js`, I want the same appended for `airport.worker.js` as well.

 Instead of having this:

 ```js